jspm/jspm.org/about/architecture.md

+## Why is this both a package manager and a build tool?

+## How does jspm provide compatibility with CommonJS?

+## Why jspm_packages and not node_modules?

+# What's with the CDN?
+Can we deliver modules unbuilt with HTTP/2?

 # Architecture

 The first version was based on SystemJS as the spec for JS execution, which became stalled when that spec was no longer supported.